mathspp/mathspp/pages/02.blog/00.tags/numpy/blog.md

 title: "Numpy blog articles"
 ---

-# “numpy” tag
+# “NUMPY” tag

-## articles about the Python module for numerical computing NumPy
+## Articles about the Python module for numerical computing NumPy